mazzara/algoone/README.md

 **AlgoOne** is a modular, event-driven trading system built primarily for use with MetaTrader 5 (MT5).
 It was designed to assist in executing portfolio-aware strategies on forex, CFDs, and other instruments, with a focus on transparency, control, and future scalability.

+AlgoOne is structured, rule-based, testable, and logs every move.

+AlgoOne is not just a bot—it’s a decision engine with state awareness, risk management, and a clear logic path.

 ---

 ## 🚀 Overview